ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

 Be kind,

-Michael Donaldson, Amy Lam, Isaac Lee, the crowd and the Learning Team
+Chris Ng, Michael Donaldson, Amy Lam, Isaac Lee, the crowd and the Learning Team